How to Dehydrate & Freeze-Dry Strawberries for Backpacking

 - If condensation develops, the strawberries are not dry enough.

-- Return them to the dehydrator or freeze-dryer, continue drying and then repeat the conditioning process.
+- Return them to the dehydrator or freeze-dryer, continue drying, and repeat the conditioning process.

 Long-Term Storage Techniques